Acrisure Stadium

-Acrisure Stadium, formerly (and still colloquially) known as Heinz Field, is a multi-purpose stadium located in the North Shore neighborhood of Pittsburgh, Pennsylvania, U.S. It primarily serves as the home of the Pittsburgh Steelers of the National Football League (NFL) and the Pittsburgh Panthers of the NCAA Division I Football Bowl Subdivision in the Atlantic Coast Conference (ACC).
+Acrisure Stadium, formerly (and still colloquially) known as Heinz Field, is a stadium located in the North Shore neighborhood of Pittsburgh, Pennsylvania, U.S. It primarily serves as the home of the Pittsburgh Steelers of the National Football League (NFL) and the Pittsburgh Panthers of the National Collegiate Athletic Association (NCAA).
 The stadium opened in 2001 as Heinz Field, following the controlled implosion of the teams' previous home, Three Rivers Stadium.
-In 2021, the owners of the Heinz name, now owned by Kraft Heinz declined to renew the stadium's naming rights.
-The City of Pittsburgh green-lit Acrisure's bid to purchase the rights in 2022.
+In 2021, the owners of the Heinz name, now owned by Kraft Heinz, declined to renew the stadium's naming rights.
+The City of Pittsburgh approved Acrisure's bid to purchase the rights in 2022.